Nafees10/pluto/docs/spec.md

 Interpolation will occur inside double quotes.

+Only alphanumeric characters are allowed inside `{..}`.
+If this condition is not met, it is treated as part of the html.

 ## If tag

 the `<if>` tag can be used to write conditional code that appears only if